ActianCorp/integration-platform-docs/docs/integration-agent/quickstart-install.md

 ### Run Your First DJAR

-<font color="red">Note: I moved this section out to the existing topic to avoid duplication of content.</font>
 You are now ready to run your first remote job.
 Refer to [Run Your First Remote Job](./run-your-first-remote-job).

 ### Service Logs & Monitoring